fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 That being said, the game designers weren't idiots.
 Sure, you can skip over most of [The Sewers](#the-wine-cellar-and-the-sewers) if you already know the password to the [Catacombs](#temple-of-the-mad-god), but in order to even get into [Mangar's Tower](#mangars-tower-and-endgame) you need the Onyx Key from Kylearan... and to get into [Kylearan's Tower](#kylearans-tower) you have to defeat the Mad God at the top of [Harkyn's Castle](#harkyns-castle-and-kylearans-tower)... and you need the Eye from Aildrek's tomb at the bottom of the Catacombs to do that.
-So there really aren't any shortcuts.
+So there really aren't many shortcuts.

-I suppose if you're trying to kill Mangar repeatedly, you could say that the "Speed Run" involves getting to Mangar's Tower as fast as possible, teleporting to the third floor, opening the stairs to Level Four, running the wall/door maze, and then blasting through Level Five as quickly as possible.
+I suppose if you're trying to kill Mangar repeatedly, you could say that the "Speed Run" involves getting to Mangar's Tower as fast as possible, teleporting to the magic mouth on Level Three, opening the stairs to Level Four, running the wall/door maze, and then blasting through Level Five as quickly as possible.
 Which, if you're playing characters that are beefy enough to take on Mangar, you've probably already done enough times that you don't need me to tell you how to do it.

-So, no speed run for you.
+So, no "speed run" for you.

 ### Hex Editing

 Hex editing your characters is trivially easy on the PC: every character in the Guild's roster is saved in an individual file with a `.TPX` extension.
 There are lots of DOS utilities out there that will hack your character files for you, although I don't think any of them are quite this complete.

 Character files are 109 (`0x6d`) bytes long.
 A reminder that the PC is little-endian, meaning the smallest byte comes first.
-So if you read two bytes `ab 02`, that's 683 (0x02ab), not 43778 (0xab02).
+So if you read two bytes `ab 02`, that's 683 (`0x02ab`), not 43778 (`0xab02`).

 <table class="small">
   <tr>